-Here, using astrology, we are going identify the astrology which sponsored the driveway death of one twin while his brother, missed by inches, lived.
-Born two minutes apart, their internal charts are fairly close to identical, and their Angles—the swiftest changing part of their charts—are only slightly different.
+Here we are going identify the astrology which sponsored the driveway death of one twin while his brother, missed by inches, lived.
+Born two minutes apart, their internal charts are almost entirely identical, and their Angles—the swiftest changing part of their charts—are only slightly different.
 Two minutes difference in birth time equates to about ½° difference in their Midheavens and Ascendants.
 That two minutes, nonetheless, was astrologically significant and separated the experience of the one twin from the other.

 Astrodatabank had about three sentences describing each twin.